ONE SHOT

 Markos groaned, but the crowd’s laughter rang louder than ever, marking another unforgettable carnival performance. [/read]

-The character has been crafted in 7 days.
+The character was crafted in 7 days.

 Lavinia